firefly-iii/docs/docs/docs/firefly-iii/faq/general.md

 This is a fairly complicated question, but here are some key differences that you should know about.

 - Firefly III is self-hosted and geared towards tech-savvy users.
 You must install it yourself and run it on your own server.
 This is a huge difference with other financial tools.
-- Importing data from your bank and doing this automatically is NOT easy with Firefly III.
-See also [importing data](../importing-data/introduction.md).
+- Importing data from your bank and doing this automatically is not that easy with Firefly III.
+See also [importing data](../importing-data/introduction.md) for more information.
 - GNUCash has way more "accounting" features, like mutual funds and stock and equity.
 - Most online tools like YNAB and Mint have a another "style" of budgeting money.
 In YNAB you assign every coin to a budget until all your money is budgeted.
 Firefly III is geared towards predetermining your budgets, allocating funds to those budgets *only* and then spend it.
 - There is no desktop app for Firefly III, it's all web based.